Showing posts with label IELTS writing task 1. Show all posts

 Task 1: Line graph

-Task 2: The use of mobile phone is as antisocial as smoking.
-Smoking is banned in certain places so mobile phone should be banned like smoking.
-To what extent do you agree or disagree?
+mobile phone should be banned like smoking.
+To what extent do you agree or

 28/02/15